 This will expand the list of apps and programs.
 If you still don't see what you want, click or tap "Look for another app on this PC" to find your program's executable in File Explorer.

 In Windows 7 the procedure is about the same, it just looks a bit different.
 You can select your program from the window or click the down arrow next to "Other Programs."

 This expands the list of programs.
 If you still don't see what you want, click or tap Browse and find your program's executable in Windows Explorer.

 Click OK when you're done.

-Open a File in an Unassociated Program With or Without Changing the File Association
+How To Open A File In An Unassociated Program With Or Without Changing The File Association

 Your default program will likely be what you want to open most of the time, if it weren't you'd have changed it by now.
 However, there will be times when you want to open a file in a different program.
-For example: most of the time you'd want an AVI to open in a media player so you can view it, though sometimes you might want to open an AVI in a video editing application.
+For example: most of the time you'd want an ".avi" file to open in a media player so you can view it, though sometimes you might want to open it in a video editing application.
 The following procedure allows you to open an alternate program and choose whether or not to change the file association.

 Regardless of how you get to the menu, if your program appears in the list and you click it, you won't change the file association.
 If you want to pick a program that isn't on the list, or you want to change the file association, click or tap "Choose default program."

-In Windows 8, this gets you to the same list shown in the previous section.
-The only change is the inclusion of the checkbox at the top.
-If you want the selected program to be the new default for the file's extensions, select "Use this app for all ### files."
-If you just want to open the program, deselect the checkbox.
+In Windows 8.1, this gets you to the same list shown in the previous section.
+The only change is the inclusion of a new checkbox at the top.
+If you want the selected program or app to be the new default for the file's extensions, select "Use this app for all ### files."
+If you just want to open the app or program, deselect the checkbox.

 While we've covered the most common ways to change a file association, there is one more option that may prove useful in odd situations.